 The church survived World War II unscathed but post-war optimism did little to improve the lot of the poor in Westbourne Green.
 By the middle of the twentieth century the houses surrounding the church were declared unfit for purpose and demolished as part of slum clearance leaving the Church as a unique but now free standing and isolated building in a new social housing estate.

-The St Mary Magdalene project seeks to reverse this trend of increasing isolation and decreasing significance through restoring the fabric of the Church, adding a new Heritage and Learning Centre and running programmes across the two buildings that attract and serve all elements of the local community and Future Activities.
+The St Mary Magdalene project seeks to reverse this trend of increasing isolation and decreasing significance through restoring the fabric of the Church, adding a new Heritage and Learning Centre and running programmes across the two buildings that attract and serve all elements of the local community.